ankeetmaini/blog/content/posts/planning-checklist.md

 i've done it both ways (just don't tell my boss though), planned (roadmaps, sprints) on the fly and derived them meticulously by using the below framework. the difference was monumental in the quality of deliverables and the morale of the team!

-earlier i'd have a meeting every two weeks, rethinking priorities and not just me, my entire team. i thought having them on the call would give them visibility but all they saw was uncertainty and jitteriness. they felt as if nobody had any idea what exactly needed to be done, and the entire team was busy pitching things they would like to do instead which might not be in the best interest of the organisation. it doesn’t make sense for everyone to work on reducing build times or trying out a new framework which came out yesterday!
+earlier i'd have a meeting every two weeks, rethinking priorities and not just me, my entire team. i thought having them on the call would give them visibility but all they saw was uncertainty and jitteriness. they felt as if nobody had any idea what exactly needed to be done, and the entire team was busy pitching things they would like to do instead which might not be in the best interest of the organisation.

+*like it doesn’t make sense for everyone to work on reducing build times or trying out a new framework which came out yesterday. i only hope my team doesn't hate me after reading this.*

 > as leaders it's our responsibility to lead and give the team direction; instead of just counting the votes and take the most popular item on the list

 so i had to change, and below is what i put together after i got humiliated at a party with my peers and bosses :P (no surprises there)

+> backstory: on a fateful evening last year when everyone decided to hit a cool spot on indiranagar 12th main, i out of habit of blowing my own trumpet started telling everyone how i do planning on the team, and it's the coolest thing on earth, when i noticed their raised eyebrows and faces filled with disgust. i realised, something's got to give. 😭

 ## 1. draft objectives & key results
 <table>